DarkblowPB/darkblowV42_Website/readme.md

 	1. Clone using Git / Download manually this repository.
 	2. Start your Local web Server (ex.
 XAMPP).
-	3. Copy his project to "htdocs" folder (every local web server have different folder name).
+	3. Copy this project to "htdocs" folder (every local web server have different folder name).
 	4. Done.

 And how to configure database settings? follow this step clearly: